cniel-ud/cniel-website/README.md

 ## Miscellaneous Notes

-- Filling in an the 'externalLink' field in research will specify it as an external research page
+- Filling in the 'externalLink' field in research will specify it as an external research page
   - This page will not appear in the navbar
   - You only need to fill in title and shortDescription for the list page display
 - Any links on the members page will be automatically converted into link-buttons